JimSeker/wearable/README.md

 <b>WearableDataLayer2</b> is an example of how send messages back and forth between the wear app and a phone app using the data layer in google-playservices.
 You will need to install the wear app on to the wear device.
 Install the mobile app on the phone/tablet device that is connected to the wear device.
 The listeners for the data are in the mainactivity.
 Uses send messages (not send data).

+<b>WearableDataLayer3</b> is an example of how send data back and forth between the wear app and a phone app using the data layer in google-playservices.
+You will need to install the wear app on to the wear device.
+Install the mobile app on the phone/tablet device that is connected to the wear device.
+It sends via the data commands, which is a broadcast, instead of the send message command.

 <b>WearAppVoice</b> is a simple app to show how the voice recognizer works.
 Click the button to start the demo.
 The App-provided Voice actions fails, since google has so badly documented it.
 "Start Voice App" should work, but instead use "Open Voice App", after the ok Google command.  http://developer.android.com/training/wearables/apps/voice.html